kongo2002/protots/README.md

 ## TODO

+- implement actual typescript output
+- process all protobuf files in a directory tree at once
 - thoroughly check protobuf specs and make sure that we support *at least* everything that is mentioned in there
 - properly implement and extract field options (see